avecnavadita/QBASIC/README.md

 NEXT z
 ```

+## Select

+SELECT CASE is used to determine the program flow by comparing the value of a variable to specific CASE values.

+Example:

+SELECT CASE num

+    CASE 1
+        PRINT 1;
+        PRINT " - one"

+    CASE 2
+        PRINT 2;
+        PRINT " - Two"

+    CASE 3
+        PRINT 3;
+        PRINT " - three"

+    CASE 4
+        PRINT 4;
+        PRINT " - four"

+    CASE 5
+        PRINT 5;
+        PRINT " - five"

+END SELECT

 ### GOTO statement

 The GOTO statement branches to a specific line number or to the first statement after a specified label.
 In the example below the GOTO statement braches to the instruction after the "label1" label until the value of variable "x" is equal to 5.